 by Dr. Sharon R. Bonds

 If life was a theatre I would advise you to invite your audience selectively and carefully.
-Not everyone is sacred, holy or healthy enough to have a front row seat in your life.
-There are some people in your life that need to be loved from a distance and I mean with a long handle spoon.
+Not everyone is sacred, holy, or healthy enough to have a front-row seat in your life.
+Some people in your life need to be loved from a distance and I mean with a long handle spoon.

 You cannot change the people around you... but you can change the people